HeberRios/social-proof-section/README.md

-# Frontend Mentor - Blog preview card solution
+# Frontend Mentor - Social proof section solution

-This is a solution to the [Product preview card component](https://www.frontendmentor.io/challenges/product-preview-card-component-GO7UmttRfa).
+This is a solution to the [Social proof section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-proof-section-6e0qTv_bA).

 ## Table of contents